hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 Sample data for the above analyses are also located in the `SampleData` folder.
 Details of the sample data provided are given below:

 * `FCmatrices/`:
-	* `Subj001.mat`: Contains `z_mat` which is a 142 x 142 functional connectivity matrix for a specific subject (e.g., Subj001)
+	* `Subj001.mat`: Contains `z_mat` which is a 142 x 142 functional connectivity matrix for a specific subject (e.g., Subj001).
-	* `subjectlist.txt`: Text file containing the list of all subject IDs (each subject ID is specified in a separate row)
+	* `subjectlist.txt`: Text file containing the list of all subject IDs (each subject ID is specified in a separate row).

-* `Demographic.csv`: Spreadsheet containing demographic, cognitive, handgrip strength and other participant characteristics
+* `Demographic.csv`: Spreadsheet containing demographic, cognitive, handgrip strength and other participant characteristics.

-* `Handgripstrength-relatedFCmeasures.csv`: Spreadsheet containing select subject-level functional connectivity measures that showed significant associations with handgrip strength
+* `Handgripstrength-relatedFCmeasures.csv`: Spreadsheet containing select subject-level functional connectivity measures that showed significant associations with handgrip strength.

-* `Segregationmeasures.csv`: Spreadsheet containing global and network-level segregation measures of each subject
+* `Segregationmeasures.csv`: Spreadsheet containing global and network-level segregation measures of each subject.

-* `SVA_InterIntraNetworkFCmeasures.csv`: Spreadsheet containing salience/ventral attention inter- and intra-network functional connectivity measures for each subject
+* `SVA_InterIntraNetworkFCmeasures.csv`: Spreadsheet containing salience/ventral attention inter- and intra-network functional connectivity measures for each subject.

-* `SVA_IntraNetworkRegionalFCmeasures.csv`: Spreadsheet containing salience/ventral attention intra-network regional functional connectivity measures for each subject
+* `SVA_IntraNetworkRegionalFCmeasures.csv`: Spreadsheet containing salience/ventral attention intra-network regional functional connectivity measures for each subject.

 Other files:
-`Parcellation_142ROIs.nii`: Nifti file containing all regions-of-interest used in the study
+`Parcellation_142ROIs.nii`: Nifti file containing all regions-of-interest used in the study.

 ----